 Alex Heider graduated in 2008 from Milton Hershey School.
-He is currently a photojournalist for WCNC-TV, the NBC news affiliate in Charlotte, North Carolina.
+He now works as a photojournalist/satellite truck operator with WSMV-TV in Nashville, Tennessee.
 Alex credits his time at MHS for helping him find his passion for storytelling.

 At the age of 11, while living in Johnstown, Pa., Alex’s father died of a massive heart attack.
 Just three days later, on the morning of his father’s funeral, Alex’s grandfather died.
 Within one week, 11 year-old Alex was a pallbearer at both of their funerals.

 His aunt learned about MHS from a commercial on the radio.
 “Even after coming and looking at the school I was determined that I didn’t want to go,” Alex said.

 But it was at MHS that Alex found his passion.
 Like other students, Alex studied a Career Technical Pathway, focusing on Electronic Media and Journalism.
 He worked on Spartan TV and just weeks after graduation, he went to work at a TV station in Harrisburg, Pa.

 Alex says he knew he didn’t need to go to college after graduation.
 “College isn’t for everyone.
 I had the skills (from MHS) to do what I wanted to do.
 I would not be here, have the job I have, without the school.”

 In his current position with a Nashville TV station, Alex has covered trips of the President, NFL play-off games, Stanley Cup hockey play-offs, and Country Music Association (CMA) Music Festivals.